jreisinger/docs/notes/k8s/security.md

 * software you run on a cluster gets there in the form of container images
 * images must not include known critical [vulnerabilities](https://nvd.nist.gov/)
-* images must be the ones you intended to use and mustn't been manipulated
+* images must be the ones you intended to use and mustn't have been manipulated

 # Scanning